 I have too many interests for my own good and usually end up splitting my time inadequately between them.
-Lately my most active interests have swung from more technical subjects to art but that could change at any moment.
-A list that at least scratches the surface must include robots, artificial intelligence, cognitive science, evolutionary psychology, music, photography, art, philosophy, science, free/libre / open source software (FLOSS), utopian writings, green and futuristic city and dwelling designs, alternative energy, space travel, science fiction, and social entrepreneurialism.
+I tend to become obsessively interested in a topic until it absorbs most of my available time.
+Then, suddenly and unexpectedly, some other topic attracts my interest.
+Lately my most active interests have swung from technical subjects to art but that could change at any moment.
+A list that at least scratches the surface must include robots, artificial intelligence, cognitive science, evolutionary psychology, music, photography, art, philosophy, science, free/libre open source software (FLOSS), utopian writings, green and futuristic city and dwelling designs, alternative energy, radio (KF5WZC), space travel, science fiction, and social entrepreneurialism.

 I’m a long time member off the Dallas Personal Robotics Group, which is a convergence point for several of my other interests including AI, software, music, and art.
-The DPRG also does educational demonstrations at schools, museums, and local science fiction conventions.
+In 2004, I worked with several other members to convert the informal organization into an official 501(c)(3) organization.
+In addition to building robots, the DPRG does educational demonstrations at schools, museums, and local science fiction conventions.

 These days I run GNU/Linux on just about everything.
 I’ve created or contributed patches to a number of free software projects.
-For years, I maintained a fork of mod_virgule for robots.net.
-In 2006, I took over Advogato and moved it to the same codebase.
-I write other web-related server-based software in my day job at NCC, a Dallas based company that does website design and software development.
+For years, I maintained a fork of mod_virgule that was used as the platform for the robots.net website.
+In 2006, I took over hosting and maintenance of the Advogato website and moved it to the same codebase.
+For 26 years, I wrote software and manager web servers at NCC, my Dallas-based website design company.